Optimal execution and speculation with trade signals

 The certainty equivalent is symmetric about $q$ and does not depend on $p$ or $x$.
-Moreover, we see that the signal is worth the most for large $|q|$, i.e., the signal is more valueable for larger values of inventory.
-At most, the trader can make up to four cents from the information of the signal which corresponds to four times the bid-ask spread, see Figure \ref{fig:VF_certaintyequiv}.
+Moreover, the signal is worth the most for large values of inventory, long or short.
+At most, the trader can make up to four cents from the information of the signal, which corresponds to four times the bid-ask spread, see Figure \ref{fig:VF_certaintyequiv}.

-The certainty equivalent is decreasing in the liquidity component $\lambda$ because as liquidity decreases, the execution times become more relevant as price impact is more costly.
+The certainty equivalent is decreasing in the liquidity component $\lambda$ because as liquidity decreases, the execution times become more relevant because price impact is more costly.

-Moreover, the certainty equivalent slightly increases towards the liquidity trigger $\underline{\lambda}=-40$.
+Moreover, the certainty equivalent increases slightly towards the liquidity trigger $\underline{\lambda}=-40$.
 Here, the signal warns the trader of potentially reaching the lower bound $\underline{\lambda}$ and reduces the risk of executing a final trade in an auction.

 For liquidity greater than twenty, the certainty equivalent is zero, i.e., the signal does not add any value because, with and without a signal, a trader will immediately complete the execution programme.